Iran transfers 5 Iranian-Americans from prison to house arrest in step toward deal for full release

 The troop buildup may insulate Biden from criticism from Arab nations in the Persian Gulf, which rely on American security guarantees.
 The U.S. also is negotiating with Saudi Arabia over potentially recognizing Israel diplomatically, a deal that may involve further guarantees about military support against Iran.
 Riyadh reached a détente with Iran in March after years of tensions.

 Lee reported from Washington.
-Associated Press writers Isabel DeBre in Jerusalem and Nasser Karimi in Tehran, Iran, contributed to this report.
+Associated Press writers Isabel DeBre in Jerusalem, Nasser Karimi in Tehran, Iran, and Kim Tong-hyung in Seoul, South Korea, contributed to this report.